 - there are only positive reviews.

-For more tips on how to recognize a “fake” test and how to find the best GPS tracker, check out our article “GPS tracker bike: test 2021 – how to find the best device for you“.
+For more tips on how to recognize a “fake” test and how to find the best GPS tracker, check out our article “GPS Tracker Bike: Test Check“.

 Conclusion: A bicycle alarm pays off, especially for expensive bikes